 We aim to refund your deposit within 3 weeks of the last day of the festival.
 (Monday 12th August 2019) Please bear in mind this can only happen if we have a written record of you signing in and out for each of your 3 shifts.

 Can I reserve my place and pay my deposit later?

 No, you have to pay a deposit to submit your application.
 But you don't have to pay the full deposit amount straight away.
-You can make an initial payment of £100 when you submit your application to enable us to process your application, and then you’d make a second payment of £164 at a later date.
+You can make an initial payment of £100 when you submit your application to enable us to process your application, if you apply before the 01/03/2019.